ganeshrvel/openmtp/README.md

 - Use Keyboard Shortcuts to navigate through your files.
 - No collection of personally identifiable information.

-### Kalam Kernel

-OpenMTP 3.0 features a new MTP kernel and it was written from scratch.
-It promises a file copy speed of 30 to 40 MB/s on low and mid-range devices and 100 to 120 MB/s on higher end devices.
-The all-new and powerful MTP kernel is named after [Dr. A. P. J. Abdul Kalam](https://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam 'Dr. A. P. J. Abdul Kalam')

-Do check out the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
-Feel free to raise PRs.

 ### Installation

 > ⚠️ **Only download OpenMTP from the official sources below.** There are copycat websites that use the OpenMTP name, logo and content, redirect to various other pages.
 The only official sources are the official website [openmtp.ganeshrvel.com](https://openmtp.ganeshrvel.com/ 'https://openmtp.ganeshrvel.com'), this Github repository [github.com/ganeshrvel/openmtp](https://github.com/ganeshrvel/openmtp 'https://github.com/ganeshrvel/openmtp'), and [Homebrew](https://formulae.brew.sh/cask/openmtp 'Homebrew Cask').